How To Store Bread Yeast

 2. Using a one to two cup measuring cup, dissolve one teaspoon of granulated sugar into 1/2 cup of water at 100-115 degrees Fahrenheit.

-3. Stir in 2 1/4 teaspoons of dry yeast until there’s no more dry yeast visible on the top.
+3. Stir in 2 1/4 teaspoons of dry yeast until there’s no more visible on the top.

-4. In three to four minutes, the yeast should activate and start rising.
+4. In three to four minutes, it should activate and start rising.

-5. After ten minutes, the yeast should have risen up to the one cup mark on the measuring cup and have a rounded top.
+5. After ten minutes, it should have risen up to the one cup mark on the measuring cup and have a rounded top.

-6. If this occurs, the yeast is very active and should be used in the recipe.
+6. If this occurs, it is very active and should be used in the recipe.

-7. If the yeast didn’t rise to the one cup mark, the yeast would have little or no activity and should be discarded.
+7. If it didn’t rise to the one cup mark, the yeast would have little or no activity and should be discarded.

 To proof fresh yeast, perform the following steps: